davidwilliford99/UndergradPredictions/README.md

 # Predictive Analysis on College Graduates' Salaries

-This Jupyter Notebook project utilizes Apache Spark, Pandas, scikit-learn, and Matplotlib to perform predictive analysis on the impact of college characteristics on graduates' salaries.
+This Jupyter Notebook is a course project for Big Data Analitycs, utilizing Apache Spark, Pandas, scikit-learn, and Matplotlib to perform predictive analysis on the impact of college characteristics to graduates' futures.
 The analysis is based on a dataset from Kaggle titled "Where it Pays to Attend College".

 ## Project Overview